-43 Concerns and allegations of serious harm or abuse against staff, volunteers or agency staff
+43 Allegations against staff, volunteers or agency staff

-Concerns may come from a parent, child, colleague, or the public.
+Concerns may come from a parent, child, colleague or member of the public.
 Allegations or concerns must be referred to the designated person without delay - even if the person making the allegation later withdraws it.